realtrollman2319/MetadataChecker/README.md

 ```

 # Note:
-The metadata is stored in comma seperated values, so it would be "196,9" for a full industrial gas can.
+When giving a player an item with metadata, it must be a comma seperated values, so it would be "196,9" for a full industrial gas can.
 Same also applies for other guns.

 # Additional information